Toll Caps in Privatized Road Networks: Optimal price caps for duopolies

 \end{example} \begin{remark} The nonexistence result in Example \ref{exa:non} violates the assumption that latency functions are strictly increasing.
-Nevertheless, we can change the latency function of link 2 into $\ell_2(x_2)=a_2\cdot x_2$ with $a_2<\sqrt{17}-4$ and obtain the same result: an uncapped subgame perfect duopoly equilibrium need not exist. \end{remark}
+Nevertheless, we can change the latency function of link 2 into $\ell_2(x_2)=a_2\cdot x_2$ with $a_2<\sqrt{17}-4$ and obtain the same result: an uncapped Nash equilibrium need not exist. \end{remark}

-The next and final example shows that the latency costs at the optimal price cap can be arbitrarily worse than the optimal latency costs due to nonexistence of an uncapped subgame perfect duopoly equilibrium. \begin{example} Consider the parallel network of Figure \ref{fig:poly}, where $d\geq3$.
+The next and final example shows that the latency costs at the optimal price cap can be arbitrarily worse than the optimal latency costs due to nonexistence of an uncapped Nash equilibrium. \begin{example} Consider the network of Figure \ref{fig:poly}, where $d\geq3$.

 Then

 and

 Combining $B^{\infty}_1(t_2)$ and $B^{\infty}_2(t_1)$ implies that there is only an equilibrium for all price caps $c\leq\left(\frac{d-1}{d}\right)^{d-1}$.
 If $c\leq\left(\frac{d-1}{d}\right)^{d-1}$, then $t_1(c)=t_2(c)=c$.
 Similarly as in Example \ref{exa:non}, an important reason for the nonexistence of equilibria seems to be the nonconvexity of the set of best replies for player 2 at $t_1=\left(\frac{d-1}{d}\right)^{d-1}$.
 Since $x(c)=x(0)=\left(\frac{d-1}{d},\frac{1}{d}\right)$ for all $c\leq\left(\frac{d-1}{d}\right)^{d-1}$, and $x^*=\left(\frac{d-1}{d\cdot(d+1)^{1/d}},1-\frac{d-1}{d\cdot(d+1)^{1/d}}\right)$, we have